calyxir/calyx/docs/tutorial/frontend-tut.md

 2. We require that all arrays be the same size.
 Lift this restriction.
 3. Permit complex expressions in the bodies of `map` and `reduce`.
 4. Support a new `filter` operation in MrXL.
+5. We require that repeated computations on the same array have the same banking factor.
+Lift this restriction.

 [astcode]: https://github.com/cucapra/calyx/blob/mrxl/mrxl/mrxl/ast.py
 [mrxldocs-install]: https://docs.calyxir.org/frontends/mrxl.html#install